 Types of submissions:

 Data visualizations may include but are not limited to: maps, charts, graphs, data art, and 3D models.
 Submissions can be static, animated, or web-based interactive stories.
 See Evaluation criteria, below, for information about how submissions will be judged.
+You can view the gallery of previous winning submissions for examples.

 In addition to the data visualization submission, all entries must be accompanied by a creator’s statement, describing the work (100 words maximum) and a brief biography (50 words maximum).